 Robo-advisors are to financial planning as Uber was to taxi services: disruptive.
 According to a report by MyPrivateBanking, assets being managed by all registered investment advisors now total around $5 trillion, with robo-advisors managing roughly $14 billion of those assets.
 If not already a cause for concern, this amount is set to increase over the next few years.
-Continue reading “6 Ways Financial Advisors Can Compete with Robo-Advisors”
+Continue reading “Problems with Robo Advisors: A Guide for Humans”

 As a sales professional, you know how difficult it can be to reach decision makers.
 Maybe they’re too busy for a phone conversation or you’re just not targeting the right people.
 Whatever it may be, if you’re looking to shorten the sales cycle, you need to understand who your best buyers are in order to fuel your pipeline with new contacts.
-Continue reading “6 Tips for Reaching Logistics Decision Makers”
+Continue reading “6 Ways to Generate More Logistics Sales Leads”

 In order to be a successful executive recruiter, you have to be aggressive.
 In other words, you have to be a shark.
 ZoomInfo recently partnered with top executive recruiter David Perry to learn what it takes to recruit like a shark.
 David has achieved an unbelievable 99.97% success rate and negotiated in excess of $300M in salaries, so needless to say, he knows what he’s talking about.

-Continue reading “Executive Recruiting Tips on How to Recruit Like a Shark [INFOGRAPHIC]”
+Continue reading “Executive Recruiting Tips: Recruit Like a Shark [Infographic]”

 Nothing is more disheartening than spending the time preparing for a meeting with a prospective client, only to have them walk away without closing.
 Not only is that prospect gone, but so is the time you could have spent courting someone else.